kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 | cadence | 25    |
 |         |       |

-Now, we can see if a function throws any output data by storing that output data into a variable.
-We will use the same **assignment** operator to assign the output of the function to the variable and then we will display this variable to the screen.
+NNow, we can see if a function throws any output data by storing that output data into a variable.
+We will use the same **assignment** operator to assign the output of the function to the variable, and then we will display this variable on the screen.

 ```python
 out_print = print("Hello World")